13.1. Introduction To Templates

 long double sqrt(long double x);

-C++ templates look and behave like Java's generic classes.
-Furthermore, templates and generic classes are used to solve the same problems in both languages.
+Although the implementing mechanisms are different, C++ templates look and behave like Java's generic classes, solving the same problems.
 However, C++ is a hybrid language that supports both the procedural and the object-oriented programming paradigms - where Java only supports the object-oriented paradigm.
 As a consequence, C++ programmers can also use templates with non-member functions.